espocrm/documentation/user-guide/imap-smtp-configuration.md

 4. In the **IMAP access**, select **Enable IMAP**.
 5. Click on **Save Changes**.

-Note: For connecting your Gmail account (IMAP and SMTP) you have two options:
+Note: There are two ways in which you can setup IMAP and SMTP for Gmail account:
+* Use [Google Integration](https://www.espocrm.com/extensions/google-integration/) that provides a secure authentication via Oauth2.
 * Enable access for less secure application at your Google account settings.
-* Use [Google Integration](https://www.espocrm.com/extensions/google-integration/) that provides a secure authentication via Oauth2.

 For more information, please follow the link: https://support.google.com/mail/answer/7126229?hl=en.